Keep Out the Cold: How to Pick the Perfect Parka

 A wet snow is falling.
 The wind is howling.
-And you have to shovel the driveway, or walk to the library, or wait at the bus stop.
+And you have to shovel the driveway, walk to the library, or wait at the bus stop.
 Are you destined to be miserably damp and cold?
 Not if you're wearing a parka!

-Such multilayered jackets or coats designed are designed to keep the snow, wind, and cold in extreme weather.
-You can find parkas made for every type of weather from a cool San Francisco fog to Antarctic conditions, and the prices vary just that widely, too.
-We took a look at a variety of jackets from quality manufacturers to show you just what to look for in the perfect parka.
+Such multilayered jackets or coats are designed to keep out the snow, wind, and cold in extreme weather.
+You can find parkas made for every type of weather, from a cool San Francisco fog to Antarctic conditions, and the prices vary just that widely, too.
+We took a look at a variety of jackets from quality manufacturers, to show you just what to look for in the perfect parka.

 Different Parkas for Different Climates

-If you live in a temperate climate, a very basic coat like the Woolrich Men's Mountain Parka ($95.94 with $10.95 s&h, a low by $27) is advisable.
-It features a shell of DuPont Taslan nylon and a 70% wool liner, and comes with a hood and plenty of cargo pockets.
-This parka isn't completely waterproof, and the light lining won't extend far down the thermometer, but it's a reasonable price for a cool weather parka.
+If you live in a temperate climate, a basic coat like the Hollister Coastal Trail Parka ($96 with free shipping, 40% off) is advisable.
+It features polyester sherpa lining, and comes with a removable hood and plenty of pockets.
+This parka isn't completely waterproof, and polyester doesn't trap heat quite like goose down does, but it's a reasonable price for a cool weather parka.